DIGITALIS PURPUREA: AN OVERVIEW ON PHYTOCHEMICAL AND PHARMACOLOGICAL PROFILEHTML Full Text

 - Orhan IE: Biotechnological production of secondary plant metabolites.
 Bentham ebook 2012: 107.

 - Al-Snafi AE: Medicinal plants possessed antiinflammatory antipyretic and analgesic activities (part 2)-plant based review.
 Sch Acad J Pharm 2016; 5(5): 142-158.

 - Bagrov AY and Fedorova OV: Cardenolide and bufadienolide ligands of the sodium pump.
 How they work together in NaCl sensitive hypertension.
 Front Biosci 2005; 10: 2250-2256.

-- Lacassie E, Marquet P, Martin-Dupont S, Gaulier JM and Lachatre G. A non-fatal case of intoxication with foxglove, documented by means of Liquid Chromatography-Electrospray-Mass-Spectrometry.
+- Lacassie E, Marquet P, Martin-Dupont S, Gaulier JM and Lachatre G: A non-fatal case of intoxication with foxglove, documented using Liquid Chromatography-Electrospray-Mass-Spectrometry.
 J Forensic Sci 2000; 45: 1154-1158.

 - Buckalew VM: Endogenous digitalis-like factors.
 An Histori 2005.

 - The plant list, a working list of all plant species, Digitalis purpurea, http://www.theplantlist.org/tpl/record/kew-2768 087.